Frequently Asked Dentistry Questions

-Our office adheres to the American Dental Association’s recommendation that all people with good oral health visit the dentist for a checkup and professional dental cleaning every six months.
+Our dental office adheres to the American Dental Association’s recommendation that all people with good oral health visit the dentist for a checkup and professional dental cleaning every six months.
 In some cases, more frequent checkups and cleanings are necessary.
-We will schedule your next visit before you leave your appointment, so you’ll know exactly when to come see us again.
+We will schedule your next visit before you leave your appointment so you’ll know exactly when to come see us again.
 Since six months is a long time, we’ll also contact you to remind you about your visit about a week prior to the appointment.

 People with healthy teeth and gums need to visit the dentist every six months for a checkup and cleaning.
 If gum disease is not present, a healthy mouth cleaning is done.
 During this procedure, our hygienist removes plaque, tartar, and decaying food particles from teeth.
-She also polishes the teeth, so they feel smooth and clean.
+She also polishes the teeth so that they feel smooth and clean.
 At your healthy mouth cleaning, feel free to ask questions about oral healthcare and homecare tips.
 Brushing and flossing should be a simple and normal part of your daily life.

-When gums bleed, the cause usually stems from the patient brushing too hard or from early-stage gum disease, called gingivitis.
+When gums bleed, the cause usually stems from the patient brushing too hard or from early-stage gum disease, also called gingivitis.
 We can consult with you on the proper toothbrush and pressure for safe, effective daily oral care.
 If your gums show signs of gum disease, we may recommend a deep hygiene treatment to stop the disease and return your gums to good health.
-Gum disease is the leading cause of tooth loss for American adults, and it has been linked to many overall health conditions, including stroke, heart attack, and respiratory problems.
+Gum disease is the leading cause of tooth loss for American adults, and it has been linked to many overall health conditions, including strokes, heart attacks, and respiratory problems.
 Untreated, gum disease can escalate to create significant damage to your health, so call for an assessment now.
 We will help you keep your teeth and gums healthy for life!

 You'll need to first schedule a consultation with Dr. Schnell.
 She can assess your oral health and discuss options for replacement teeth.
 In general, you can choose from crown and bridgework, partial or full dentures, or dental implants.
-As the most natural prosthetic to natural tooth structure, a dental implant offers a comfortable, natural-looking, easy-to-care-for choice.
+As the most natural prosthetic to natural tooth structure, a dental implant offers a comfortable, natural-looking, and easy-to-care-for choice.

 That sounds like an easy question to answer, but it isn't!
 Your smile is unique, and we won't compromise your individuality with smile enhancements.
 Smile design dentistry done right requires an initial consultation in which we will discuss your goals, preferences, and options for care.
 Generally speaking, we may suggest porcelain veneers or Lumineers, teeth whitening, all-white restorations, and/or replacement teeth.
 Orthodontics may also be involved.
 After your comprehensive evaluation and consultation, we'll present a smile makeover plan for your new smile.
-We offer digital imaging for smile previews, as well.
+We offer digital imaging for smile previews as well!